 Interlibrary Loan and Document Delivery is experiencing a period of change as the I-Share system provides most of the easily filled requests while the esoteric and more difficult materials are requested through ILL Borrowing.
-For patrons affiliated with campus this means that the expertise of the ILL Borrowing office staff (Danner, Lee, Lariviere) is an essential factor in obtaining the more difficult requests.
-For ILL Lending (Krueger, Stigberg, Crook, Huls) the I-Share system has steadily reduced the number of requests that come in through OCLC within the state, but with a higher percentage from more distant libraries.
+For patrons affiliated with campus this means that the expertise of the ILL Borrowing office staff (Danner, Lee, Cross) is an essential factor in obtaining the more difficult requests.
+For ILL Lending (Krueger, Stigberg, Crook,

+Pawlicki, and Galardy) the I-Share system has steadily reduced the number of requests that come in through OCLC within the state, but with a higher percentage from more distant libraries.
 Many staff are able to function in both the lending and borrowing modules of ILLiad which has been necessary to keep up with the volume and the variable staffing level.
 Our student staff is focused on the processing and lending areas of the unit while staff have shifted to become cross trained in several areas of the unit's functions.
-We have been waiting for over a year to use the fax capabilities of our new copier as we have moved to the Lync communication system.